Current as of: June, 24, 2017 – 20:00 CEST

 Short Bio of Lecturer:

-Andreas HOLZINGER <expertise> is head of the Holzinger Group, HCI-KDD, Institute for Medical Informatics, Statistics and Documentation, Medical University Graz; and Assoc.Prof (Univ.-Doz.) at the Faculty of Computer Science and Biomedical Engineering, Graz University of Technology, Institute of Information Systems and Computer Media.
-His research interests are in supporting human intelligence with machine learning to help to solve complex problems in biomedical informatics and the life sciences.
+Andreas HOLZINGER <expertise> is head of the Holzinger Group, HCI-KDD, Institute for Medical Informatics/Statistics, Medical University Graz, and Associate Professor at the Institute of Interactive Systems and Data Science, Faculty of Computer Science and Biomedical Engineering, Graz University of Technology.
+His research interests are in supporting human intelligence with machine learning to help to solve complex problems in the health informatics domain.
 Andreas obtained a Ph.D. in Cognitive Science from Graz University in 1998 and his Habilitation (second Ph.D.) in Computer Science from Graz University of Technology in 2003.
-Andreas was Visiting Professor in Berlin, Innsbruck, London (2 times), and Aachen.
-He was program co-chair of the 14th IEEE International Conference on Machine Learning and Applications of the Association for Machine Learning and Applications (AMLA), and is Associate Editor of the Springer Journal Knowledge and Information Systems (KAIS), Springer Brain Informatics (BRIN), BMC Medical Informatics and Decision Making (MIDM), and founder and leader of the international expert network HCI-KDD.
+Andreas was Visiting Professor in Berlin, Innsbruck, London (2 times), Aachen, and Verona.
+He was program co-chair of the 14th IEEE International Conference on Machine Learning and Applications of the Association for Machine Learning and Applications (AMLA), and is Associate Editor of the Springer Journal Knowledge and Information Systems (KAIS), Springer Brain Informatics (BRIN), section editor for machine learning at BMC Medical Informatics and Decision Making (MIDM), and founder and leader of the international expert network HCI-KDD.
 Andreas is member of the IFIG WG 12.9.
-Computational Intelligence and co-chair of the Cross-Disciplinary IFIP CD-ARES 2016 conference, organizing a special session on privacy aware machine learning (PAML) for health data science.
-Since 2003 he has participated in leading positions in 30+ R&D multi-national projects, budget 4+ MEUR, 6500+ citations, h-index =36, g-index=140; Homepage: https://human-centered.ai
+Computational Intelligence and co-chair of the Cross-Disciplinary IFIP CD-MAKE conference, organizing a session on on privacy aware machine learning (PAML).
+Since 2003 he has participated in leading positions in 30+ R&D multi-national projects, budget 4+ MEUR, 7800+ citations, h-index =40, g-index=160.

 Short Bio of Tutors: